Downster/simple-fractal-take-home/README.md

 I chose to use a python backend (though not required) because we were provided a python code snippet in the instructions and python has built in modules for handling .csv files.
 I could have installed a package and just parsed the csv file using javascript on the frontend, but Flask is pretty easy to use and I think its more fun moving through the whole stack anyways!

-I hope you enjoy this little application, I got a little carried away with it!
+I hope you enjoy this application, I got a bit carried away with it!

 # Getting started